-4.3 Creating and Reducing Edges for Sensors
+4.3 Creating Edges for Crawlers and Sensors

 "SensorBuster: On Identifying Sensor Nodes in P2P Botnets" describes different graph metrics to find sensors in P2P botnets.
-These metrics depend on the uneven ratio between incoming and outgoing edges for sensors.
+These metrics depend on the uneven ratio between incoming and outgoing edges for crawlers.
 The SensorBuster metric uses WCCs since naive sensors don't have any edges back to the main network in the graph.